ng-Classic/ng-classic/aio/content/tutorial/first-app/first-app-lesson-06.md

 1. In the template property of the `@Component` decorator, update the code to match the code below:
     <code-example header="Add housingLocation property binding" path="first-app-lesson-06/src/app/home/home.component.ts" region="add-property-binding"></code-example>

-    When adding a property binding to a component tag, we use the `[attribute] = "value"` syntax to notify Angular Classicthat the assigned value should be treated as a property from the component class and not a string value.
+    When adding a property binding to a component tag, we use the `[attribute] = "value"` syntax to notify Angular Classic that the assigned value should be treated as a property from the component class and not a string value.

     The value on the right handside is the name of the property from the `HomeComponent`.